 We know that you’ve held your dark passenger at bay.
 You yearn to transform your photo to show the vampire that lurks within you!
 But maybe you’re worried that you’ll never return to your regular self.
 Or maybe it’s just that you could use a few tips.
 We are here for you, creatures!
-We are here with tips galore for becoming a vampire photo editor.
+We are here with tips galore for mastering our vampire effects.

 Alter the skin